PeterThePilot/TechniMatch_testing/README.md

 conda activate IIS_venv
 ```
 # Running the Application
-After the env is configured enter your google api key to the following path:(replace the empty string)
+After the env is configured enter your google api key to the following path:(open this file and replace the empty string with the key string)
 ```bash
 TechniMatch_testing\users\env.py
 ```